8 expert-recommended lead generation best practices

 7. Don't overlook dark social

-Dark social refers to marketing activities and results that even analytics tools can’t track.
+Dark social is what happens when someone shares your content in a private Slack channel or text message—places your analytics can't see.
 For example, a B2B buyer might share your content with a closed community (like a private Slack group), leading to a sales conversion months later when someone in that community needs your product or service.

-“Marketing's #1 job should be to create demand.
-Not generate leads.
-And the best (only?) way to do that is through dark social,” says Arthur Castillo, Head of Dark Social and Evangelism at Chili Piper
+“Marketing's #1 job should be to create demand rather than simply generate leads.
+And the best (only?) way to do that is through dark social,” says Arthur Castillo, Head of Dark Social and Evangelism at Chili Piper.

 “After implementing a free text form fill on our website, we found that more than 75% of our high-intent prospects come from dark social channels, like social media or word of mouth.”

-Though the hype on dark social has increased, it’s still overlooked because it’s challenging to track.
+Though the hype on dark social has increased, many marketers still overlook this channel because tracking remains challenging.
 One way to get insight on dark social that helps you attribute your lead gen to specific channels is by adding a text field to your demo request, pricing, or contact forms that ask leads where they heard about you.

 You can also find out from the customer by making it standard procedure for sales reps to ask where they heard about you during sales conversations.